richardgmcmahon/highestredshift/README.md

 # Highest Redshift Objects

 Historical compilation of highest redshift objects: quasars, galaxies, gamma-ray bursts.
+Could be extended to include supernova or other categories.
+The file format also needs modernising.

 ## Table of Contents